 To increase sales or brand value, E-commerce companies often go for online marketing initiatives such as a limited-period marketing campaign, a festive offer, or a new product launch.
 The success of such initiatives depends on the availability of the right digital marketing and data analytics team (that can measure if the initiative was a success or a failure).

 By outsourcing your data analytics, you are assured of the immediate services of a professional analytics team specifically for immediate marketing initiatives.
-This saves a lot of your time and effort organizing and planning for your business analytics.
+This saves a lot of your time and effort in organizing and planning for your business analytics.

-For small to medium E-commerce retailers, investing in a comprehensive data analytics solution and team can drain their resources and divert their focus from the core functions of the E-commerce business.
+For small to medium E-commerce retailers, investing in a comprehensive data analytics solution and the team can drain their resources and divert their focus from the core functions of the E-commerce business.
 This article lists the business benefits of outsourcing your data analytics to a third-party analytics company.

-As a well-established data analytics and business intelligence provider, Countants has enabled its E-commerce clients to scale and grow with the right business insights from data analysed by its core team of skilled and experienced data analysts.
-By customizing dashboards like the user behaviour or the conversion analysis report specifically for the E-commerce sector, Countants has proven its expertise in the field of data service and data management.
+As a well-established data analytics and business intelligence provider, Countants has enabled its E-commerce clients to scale and grow with the right business insights from data analyzed by its core team of skilled and experienced data analysts.
+By customizing dashboards like the user behavior or the conversion analysis report specifically for the E-commerce sector, Countants has proven its expertise in the field of data service and data management.